 A group of friends reach a turning-point in their lives, a moment when they're coming of age.
 What do they do?
 Go back to a favourite haunt and re-enact an important ritual from the life they are leaving behind.

-Maybe they go to their regular pub or coffee shop for one last time, or spend a day revisiting all their usual haunts and reminiscing.
+Maybe they go to their regular pub or coffee shop for one last time, or spend a day or evening revisiting all their usual haunts and reminiscing.
 Whatever they do, it's made clear to the audience/readers that this marks a turning-point in their lives.
-They're growing up, moving on and they want to fix this period of their lives in their memories (and revisit their youth) before they leave.
+They're growing up, moving on and they want to revisit their youth and fix this period of their lives in their memories before they leave.

-- Played Straight in the Series Finale when they all go to Central Perk for one last cup of coffee.
+- Played straight in the Series Finale when they all go to Central Perk for one last cup of coffee.

 - In How I Met Your Mother, Ted and Marshall do one last of those Tantrum-fueled road trips they used to do during their college years.
 Only by now, Marshall is married to Lily, and thus she tags along...